 Scuba diving in the Antarctic and South Atlantic Islands is no different.
 The most prolific land based wildlife occurs about midsummer, but the best visibility and marine life is in Autumn.
-The African and Oriental Travel Company has teamed up with the great Antarctic diver, Jeffrey Bozanic to ask Oceanwide Expeditions, (the globally accepted leader of Antarctic Diving Expeditions) to operate a one-off, best of the best, summer diving expedition.
+The African and Oriental Travel Company has asked Oceanwide Expeditions, (the globally accepted leader of Antarctic Diving Expeditions) to operate a one-off, best of the best, summer diving expedition.

 This exclusive and fully guided voyage is open to divers and non-divers alike.
 This really is an incredible experience whether at sea, on land, or underwater.
 Non-divers will land daily on the Islands and the Antarctic Peninsula, while divers explore what is below the surface.
-On many occasions divers will also have the opportunity to land and view firsthand the stunning scenery and amazing life of this pristine part of our earth.
+On many occasions divers will also have the opportunity to land and view first-hand the stunning scenery and amazing life of this pristine part of our earth.
 Most active people will have the correct cold weather clothing for this voyage, but specialized boots (and snow shoes if needed) are provided by the boat for the land based activities.
-December is warm for Antarctica, but even so you should be prepared as though you would be spending an entire day outside skiing or hill walking on a snow bound and cold Welsh hillside.
+November is warm for Antarctica, but even so you should be prepared as though you would be spending an entire day outside skiing or hill walking on a snow bound and cold Welsh hillside.
 Contact us now to book now.

 ANTARCTIC SCUBA DIVING